agentydragon/agentydragon.github.io/posts/2015-02-01-testing-testing.markdown

 A single-page personal website is, of course, something XSLT is absolutely not the right tool for.
 Doesn't matter, learned something.

+I was also lucky enough to grab the `rny.cz` domain, which lets me use the `pok@rny.cz` mail address, which kind of looks like my last name.
+On the other hand, an unexpected downside is that I need to spell it letter by letter most of the time.

 This time, I decided that I will finally do things right.
 It will be a moderately simple website like one of those programming blogs that the cool people have (no tongue-in-cheek intended).
 And I shall post new